Somerville High School (Massachusetts): Clubs and societies

+FRC 6201 The Highlanders have accomplished many achievements and have won many awards since their rookie year in 2016.
+Some of their most notable achievements include being the 2nd seed alliance captain and finalist at the 2025 NE District Greater Boston Event with their robot named Plunk.
+They also won the 2023 NE District North Shore Event with their robot named Yoink, as well as back-to-back Team Spirit awards at both their competitions in 2023.
+In 2017, they also went to the FIRST World Championship in St. Louis, Missouri where they won the Creativity Award.

 Student publications

 Somerville High School publishes an online student newspaper, Highlander News.

 Sports

 Somerville High School has a sports program, highlighted by the recent success of its Cross Country team, that went 6–0 in the Greater Boston League in 2007, 2008, 2009 and 2010, capturing the GBL championship each season.
 The girls' indoor track team was successful, going undefeated and also capturing the GBL indoor track championship in the 2007–08 through 2010 seasons.
 Somerville High's outdoor track team also won the GBL Championships, with an undefeated winning streak for the 2008 through 2011 seasons.

 The Football and Basketball Cheerleading team captured the National Championship title in Florida both in 2003 and in 2007, and has won the GBL title numerous times.

 Gosder Cherilus earned Boston Globe and Boston Herald All-Scholastic honors as a senior at Somerville High School.
 He played tackle on both sides of the ball, and was named to Tom Lemming's All-America team in 2002.
 He also captured 2002 All-State accolades from the Mass.
 State Coaches Association.
-Cherilus also excelled on Somerville's basketball and track teams, and was selected with the 17th overall pick in the 2008 NFL Draft by the Detroit Lions.
+Cherilus also excelled on Somerville's basketball and track teams, and was selected with the 17th overall pick in the 2008 NFL draft by the Detroit Lions.